http-interop/http-server-middleware/README.md

 # Deprecation warning!

-**Starting Janruary 22nd, 2018 http-interop is officially deprecated in favor of [PSR-15][psr-15].**
+**Starting January 22nd, 2018 http-interop is officially deprecated in favor of [PSR-15][psr-15].**

 From v1.1, this package directly extends PSR-15 interfaces to provide backwards